 Bilateral partners distribute resources directly to the recipient country, while multilateral funders, such as the World Bank, receive funds from member countries and then distribute financial resources to recipient countries.
 Similarly, Development Finance Institutions (DFIs) are specialized development organizations, often majority-owned by governments, that invest in private sector initiatives in low- and middle-income countries for sustainable economic growth.
-Bilateral and multilateral funders provide direct climate funds to governments and projects, channel funding through dedicated climate funds such as the Green Climate Fund (GCF), act as trustees and implementing institutions of dedicated climate funds and can provide technical assistance and advisory services to recipients.
-They are one of the most flexible sources of capital.
+"Bilateral and multilateral funders provide direct climate funds to governments and projects, channel funding through dedicated climate funds such as the Green Climate Fund (GCF) and the Climate Investment Funds (CIF), act as trustees and implementing institutions of dedicated climate funds and can provide technical assistance and advisory services to recipients."